ibm-cloud-docs/log-analysis/config_agent_kube_cluster.md

-## Deploy and connect the LogDNA agent V2 within the context of the cluster
+## Deploy the LogDNA agent V2 within the context of the cluster
 {: #config_agent_kube_ob}

 When you deploy and connect a LogDNA agent within the context of the cluster, consider the following information: